agelas/ElectroBudget/README.md

 <img width="55" src="https://raw.githubusercontent.com/gilbarbara/logos/master/logos/mantine-icon.svg"/>
 </div>

+## ElectroBudget
+A budgetting app running on Electron.

 ## Usage
 This project is intended to be used on a wide monitor and in dark mode.